Family Law – Divorce

 The factors which are considered when reaching a Financial Settlement

-When attempting to reach an agreement as to the appropriate financial settlement, there are a series of factors which must be taken into account.
+When attempting to reach an agreement as to the appropriate financial settlement, there are a series of factors which must be considered.
 These factors are also taken into account by the Court when considering what orders should be made and are as follows:

 Available capital, income and other resources

-It is necessary to work out not only the finances required for your children to be re-housed, but also the re-housing needs of both of you.
+It is necessary to work out not only the finances required for your children to be re-housed, but also your own re-housing needs.
 Future income needs will also need to be calculated.
 It will be necessary for each of you to confirm your outgoings, estimating how much you need to meet all of your outgoings on a monthly basis, both now and in the future.

 Ages of the parties and length of the marriage